NEWS

 “My mission continues this week with three school committee appearances: Monday, in Cranston; Wednesday, in Woonsocket; and Thursday, in Middletown,” he wrote on social media prior to the July 15 visit.
 “We march on for these kids … ALL kids, and for this great country.”

 According to a 2023 report in the Washington Post, a “victim of school bathroom sexual assault” sued the Virginia school district, following an alleged “2021 incident in a Loudoun County school.”
-The teen and her family were seeking $30 million, and also alleged that officials tried to cover up the assault, according to the Washington Post report.
+The teen and her family were seeking $30 million and also alleged that officials tried to cover up the assault, according to the Washington Post report.

 “I am not willing to take that chance,” Chiaradio told the Cranston School Committee.
 “This district’s Title IX policy is a bit ambiguous in a couple of instances.
 The current administration’s hijacking of Title IX is illegal and must be not adopted by this committee.
 Title IX was written to protect women against discrimination based on sex.
 Not men who identify as women.
 That is not the same thing.”